Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = 4.0 =
 * Technical refactoring
     - now using jQuery : if you were using the old sigFieldsResize function for example, please update to its jQuery counterpart, see [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/)).
+    - new plugin architecture using [Wordpress Plugin Boilerplate](https://wppb.me/)
+* Dumped support for old CF7 versions
+* CF7 4.6+ is now made mandatory on plugin activation

 = 3.2.1 =
 * Fixed a bug when there's no submit button in form